-(2) It should be noted that the agreement of comparative criminal legislation through codifying the rule of the penalty is a consequence of his genuine desire for such legislation by drawing up a modern criminal policy with the ultimate aim of reforming the criminal, not just pain.
+(1) It should be noted that the agreement of comparative criminal legislation through codifying the rule of the penalty is a consequence of his genuine desire for such legislation by drawing up a modern criminal policy with the ultimate aim of reforming the criminal, not just pain.
 In particular, the purpose of the imposition of the sentence is to combat crime, achieve justice, and remedy the offender.
 Hence, the procedural benefit of legalizing the penalty is that it lifts the punitive weight of the offender's ankle.
 This is done by carrying out the most severe punishment without the lighter punishment, and this is undoubtedly the majority of the criminal legislation aimed at taking into account human rights and combating the traditional criminal policy that has been unbridled in the deprivation of those rights.
 See Detail: Dr. Sharif Syed Kamel: Explanation of the Penal Code, General Section, op. cit., p.
 672.

-imposition without the conditions established by the legislator in the light of his criminal policy on the latter case of multiple offences.
+Third: The conditions to be met in order to ensure that the penalty is imposed: the principle of the penalty shall be a restriction on the multiplicity of penalties, which is similar to the latter in terms of the inadmissibility of imposition without the conditions established by the legislator in the light of his criminal policy on the latter case of multiple offences.
 These conditions include: The first condition is that the penalty in question consists of a deprivation of liberty.
 The penalty shall not be imposed if it is a lesser penalty than a felony.
 The second requirement is that the offence for which the penalty imposed by the offender is imposed shall be committed before the heavier penalty is imposed in order not to encourage further offences.
 The third condition verifies that the penalty of imprisonment is as much as the prison sentence for an offence that occurred before the pronouncement of the heaviest penalty, i.e., the fourth sentence, which relates to the fact that the forehead falls only between a harsher sentence and a lighter one, i.e. The "Jabba" does not have equal penalties in pain, as it should be noted here that "The penalty shall not fall from the penalty of imprisonment.
 It is the only penalty that may be imposed.
 If the sentence is imposed as a penalty of deprivation of liberty, Like being imprisoned here, the Jibb loses one of its conditions for the Jibb to be punishable by a felony, namely imprisonment (1)